sarah-antillia/Tensorflow-EfficientDet-Finetuing-Model/README.md

 <h3>2.3 effficientdet folder</h3>

-The original python scripts in this folder has been taken from the github repository <a href="https://github.com/google/automl/tree/master/efficientdet">google/automl/efficientdet</a><br>
+The original python scripts in this folder have been taken from the github repository <a href="https://github.com/google/automl/tree/master/efficientdet">google/automl/efficientdet</a><br>
 We have added the following python scripts to use Tensorflow-EfficientDet-Finetuning-Model.<br>